984580403hyxhj/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+	Blind people in a crowded area or in a dangerous environment.
 * What is a good environment for X?
+	Indoor environments as detections are more predictable and manageable in cases of error and rearranging (furniture etc).
 * What is a bad environment for X?
+	Outdoor environments as the user cannot change the environment to suit their needs and the consequences of running into this can be dangerous for the user.

 * When will X break?
+	When their are too many objects in the way for the device to detect
 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***